jessepav/lacygoill-wiki-backup/python/Glossary.md

 It's useful when  you want to store a  set of values that should  not be changed throughout the life of a program.

+A tuple usually contains a heterogeneous  sequence of items, and is accessed via unpacking  or indexing.
+In contrast,  a  list usually  contains a  homogeneous sequence of items and is iterated over.

+A tuple  can be used  in various contexts,  but is well-suited  for mathematical vectors.

+##
+# u
+## UTF-8

+Variable-length  character encoding,  capable of  encoding all  possible Unicode code points.

 ##
 # v